MythTV/packaging/android/Readme.md

      and unpack it into $HOME/Android.

    * After Android Studio is installed, use it to install the Android SDK.
-     * In Android Studio, choose Configure / SDK Manager.
+     * In Android Studio, choose More Action / SDK Manager.
+     * Building mythfrontend with andriod can be problemmatic if you have the wrong versions of tools and SDK installed.
      * Install the desired SDK versions.
 Install SDK 29.
+Uncheck the other build-tools and SDKs.
+     * Select Android 8 (Oreo) API 26, Build-tools 29.0.3, NDK (Side by Side) 21.4.7075529, and CMake 3.22.1
-     * Install the desired SDK Tools.
-Select CMake, build tools and NDK (Side by Side).
-By clicking "Show package details" you can select a specific version.
-Currently we are using the latest versions, NDK 21, build-tools 29, SDK tools 26.
-Note that setenv.sh is hardcoded for build tools 29.0.2.
+     * By clicking "Show package details" you can select a specific version.
+Currently we are using the versions, NDK 21, build-tools 29.
+Note that setenv.sh is hardcoded for build tools 29.0.3.
 Make sure you install that.
 When that is unavailable we will have to update setenv.sh.
    * Set up links as follows, using the version of ndk that was installed.

 ```
 cd $HOME/Android
-ln -s Sdk/ndk/21.0.6113669 android-ndk
+ln -s Sdk/ndk/21.4.7075529 android-ndk
 ```

    * We no longer need to copy setenv.sh to ~/android
    * We no longer need to create a toolchain.
    * Create a file buildrc in the packaging/android directory for any desired overrides
    * If you want to build a release apk, you need to create a key.
+For more information on keys, see note at the bottom.
 After creating the key, add these to the end of buildrc:

 ```
 KEYSTORE=$HOME/.android/android-release-key.jks